California water wars

-Owens Valley before the water wars
+Owens Valley context

-The Paiute natives were the inhabitants of the valley in the early 1800s, and used irrigation to grow crops.
+The Northern Paiute people were the inhabitants of the valley in the early 1800s, and used irrigation to grow crops.

-In 1833, Joseph Reddeford Walker led the first known expedition into the central California area that would later be called the Owens Valley.
+In 1833, Joseph R. Walker led the first known expedition into the central California area that would later be called the Owens Valley.
 Walker saw that the valley's soil conditions were inferior to those on the other side of the Sierra Nevada range, and that runoff from the mountains was absorbed into the arid desert ground.
 After the United States gained control of California in 1848, the first public land survey conducted by A.W. von Schmidt from 1855 to 1856 was an initial step in securing government control of the valley.
-Von Schmidt reported that the valley's soil was not good for agriculture except for the land near streams, and incorrectly stated that the "Owens Valley [was] worthless to the White Man."
+Von Schmidt reported that the valley's soil was not good for agriculture except for the land near streams, and stated that the "Owens Valley [was] worthless to the White Man."

-In 1861, Samuel Bishop and other ranchers started to raise cattle on the luxuriant grasses that grew in the Owens Valley.
+In 1861, Samuel Addison Bishop and other ranchers started to raise cattle on the luxuriant grasses that grew in the Owens Valley.
 The ranchers came into conflict with the Paiutes over land and water use, and most of the Paiutes were driven away from the valley by the U.S. Army in 1863 during the Owens Valley Indian War.

 Many settlers came to the area for the promise of riches from mining.
 The availability of water from the Owens River made farming and raising livestock attractive.
 The Homestead Act of 1862 gave pioneers five years to claim and take title of their land for a small filing fee and a charge of $1.25 per acre.
 The Homestead Act limited the land an individual could own to 160 acre in order to create small farms.